 Trelleborg offers a series of flexible pipe connectors including the Kor-N-Seal Pipe-to-Manhole Connector, which is produced in the U.S. and marketed worldwide.

-Trelleborg’s 576 Anger-Lock seals are used in oriented PVC (PVC-O) pipe systems, which are more flexible and the material of choice in New Zealand.
+The Trelleborg 576 Anger-Lock seal is used in oriented PVC (PVC-O) pipe systems, which are more flexible and the material of choice in New Zealand.
 “We sell about two million Anger-Locks and almost half a million Kor-N-Seal seals globally every year,” Boerma says.

 “Our customers know that our high-performance seals will do the job, and in places where earthquakes are common, they consider the investment in our solutions to be worth every penny.”